This post may contain affiliate links. Please read our disclosure policy.

 vodka sauce simmering on the stove.

-1. Toss the cooked pasta back into the pan, coating it well with the sauce.
-Serve with a sprinkle of extra parmesan cheese on top.
-Enjoy your delicious meal!
+1. Combine & Serve: Toss in the cooked pasta and coat it well in the sauce.
+Serve with extra Parmesan on top.

 cooked penne in vodka sauce in a small skillet.